MagnusPetersen/Neural-Cellular-Automata-Image-Manipulation/README.md

 This repo contains code to use NCAs to transform images.
 One notebook contains the code for a Gatys et. al. type style transfer and the other a OpenAI CLIP based version where a prompt can be given to train NCAs to perform that transformation.

+The state space is given by a grid with the width and height of the image that is to be edited with 18 channels, 3 rgb of the stating image that cant be overwritten by the NCAs, 3 rgb channels of the image that is being iterated on and 12 hidden channels.
+The three channels that correspond to the original unedited image so that the NCA have access to the unaltered image as reference.

 CLIP:\
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1ieXiaoXfrcTt6f2vIGx3Fw1Oz3hyZm-Y?usp=sharing)